Lifting body: History

-NASA's refinements of the lifting body concept began in 1962 with R. Dale Reed of NASA's Armstrong Flight Research Center.
+The National Air and Space Administration's (NASA's) refinements of the lifting body concept began in 1962 with R. Dale Reed of the NASA Flight Research Center (now the Armstrong Flight Research Center).
 The first full-size model to come out of Reed's program was the NASA M2-F1, an unpowered craft made of wood.
-Initial tests were performed by towing the M2-F1 along a dry lakebed at Edwards Air Force Base California, behind a modified Pontiac Catalina.
-Later the craft was towed behind a C-47 and released.
-Since the M2-F1 was a glider, a small rocket motor was added in order to extend the landing envelope.
+Initial tests were performed by towing the M2-F1 along a dry lakebed at Edwards Air Force Base, California, behind a modified Pontiac Catalina convertible.
+Later the craft was towed behind an R4D (the United States Navy version of the C-47 Skytrain) and released.
+Since the M2-F1 was a glider, a small rocket motor was added to extend the landing envelope.
 The M2-F1 was soon nicknamed the "Flying Bathtub".

 In 1963, NASA began programs with heavier rocket-powered lifting-body vehicles to be air launched from under the starboard wing of a NB-52B, a derivative of the B-52 jet bomber.
 The first flights started in 1966.
 Of the Dryden lifting bodies, all but the unpowered NASA M2-F1 used an XLR11 rocket engine as was used on the Bell X-1.
 A follow-on design designated the Northrop HL-10 was developed at NASA Langley Research Center.
 Air flow separation caused the crash of the Northrop M2-F2 lifting body.
 The HL-10 attempted to solve part of this problem by angling the port and starboard vertical stabilizers outward and enlarging the center one.